-3.2 SubDyn Driver Input File
+2.2 SubDyn Driver Input File

-The driver input file is only needed for the stand-alone version of SubDyn and contains inputs that are normally set by FAST, and that are necessary to control the simulation for uncoupled models.
-It is possible to provide per-time-step inputs to SubDyn, even in stand-alone mode, by tying the driver file to an additional input file containing time-histories of the TP motion (displacements, velocities, and accelerations).
+The driver input file is only needed for the stand-alone version of SubDyn and contains inputs that are normally generated by FAST, and that are necessary to control the simulation for uncoupled models.
+It is possible to provide per-time-step inputs to SubDyn even in stand-alone mode, by tying the driver file to an additional input file containing time-histories of the TP input variables (displacements, velocities, and accelerations).
 A sample SubDyn driver input file is given in Appendix B.

-Users can set the Echo flag in this file to TRUE so that SubDyn\win32.exe echoes the contents of the driver input file (useful for debugging errors in the driver file).
+Users can set the Echo flag in this file to TRUE so that SubDyn_win32.exe echoes the contents of the driver input file (useful for debugging errors in the driver file).
 The echo file has the naming convention of OutRootName.dvr.ech.
 OutRootName is specified in the SUBDYN section of the driver input file (see below).

 Set the gravity constant using the Gravity parameter.
-SubDyn expects a magnitude, so in SI units this would be set to 9.80665 $\frac{m}{s^2}$ for standard gravity.
+SubDyn expects a magnitude, so in SI units this would be set to 9.80665 $\frac{m}{s^2}$.
 WtrDpth specifies the water depth (depth of the seabed), based on the reference MSL, and must be a value greater than zero.

 SDInputFile is the file name of the primary SubDyn input file.
 This name should be in quotations and can contain an absolute path or a relative path.
 All SubDyn-generated output files will be prefixed with OutRootName.
 If this parameter includes a file path, the output will be generated in that folder.
-NSteps specifies the number of simulation time steps, and TimeStep specifies the time between steps.
-Next, the user must specify the location of the TP reference point TP\RefPoint (in the global reference system).
+NSteps specifies the number of simulation time steps, and TimeInterval specifies the time between steps.
+Next, set the coordinates in the global reference system of the TP reference point TP_RefPoint.
 This is normally set by FAST through the ElastoDyn input file, and it is the so-called platform reference point location.
 When coupled to FAST, the platform reference point location is identified by only one (Z) coordinate.
 The interface joints, defined in SubDyn's main input file, are rigidly connected to this reference point.
-To utilize the same geometry definition within SubDyn's main input file, while still allowing for different substructure orientations about the vertical, the user can set SubRotateZ to a prescribed angle in degrees with respect to the global Z-axis.
+To utilize the same geometry definition within SubDyn's main input file, while still allowing for different substructure orientations, set SubRotateZ to a prescribed angle in degrees with respect to the global Z-axis.
 The entire substructure will be rotated by that angle.
 (This feature is only available in stand-alone mode.)

-Setting InputsMod = 0 sets all TP reference-point input motions to zero for all time steps.
-Setting InputsMod = 1 allows the user to provide steady (fixed) inputs for the TP motion in the STEADY INPUTS section of the file-uTPInSteady, uDotTPInSteady, and uDotDotTPInSteady following the same convention as Table 1 (without time).
-Setting InputsMod = 2 allows the user to input a time-series file whose name is specified via the InputsFile parameter.
+Setting InputsMod = 0 forces all TP reference-point input motions to zero for all time steps.
+If the user sets InputsMod = 1, then he/she must set the steady (fixed) inputs in the STEADY

+INPUTS section of the file-uTPInSteady, uDotTPInSteady, and uDotDotTPInSteady following the same convention as Table 1 (without time).
+Setting InputsMod = 2, requires the time-series input file whose name is specified via the InputsFile parameter.
 The time-series input file is a text-formatted file.
-This file has no header lines, NSteps rows, and each ith row has the first column showing time as t = (i - 1)\TimeStep(the data will not be interpolated to other times).
-The remainder of each row is made of whitespace-separated columns of floating point values representing the necessary motion inputs as shown in Table 1.
-All motions are specified in the global, inertial-frame coordinate system.
-SubDyn does not check for physical consistency between the displacement, velocity, and acceleration motions specified for the TP reference point in the driver file.
+This file has no header lines, but NSteps rows, and each i^{th} row has the first column showing time as t = (i - 1)TimeInterval (the data will not be interpolated to other times).
+The remainder of each row is made of white-space-separated columns of floating point values representing the necessary motion inputs as shown in Table 1.
+All motions are specified in the global inertial-frame coordinate system.
+SubDyn does not check for physical consistency between motions specified for the TP reference point in the driver file.